gemseo/gemseo/doc_src/examples/formulations/README.rst

 MDO formulation
 ===============

-Define both work and data flows from a MDO formulation.
+Define both work and data flows from an MDO formulation.